duckietown/docs-AIDO/book/AIDO/15_rules/05_other.md

 ### Deployment technique

-We will use Docker containers to package, deploy, and run the applications on the physical Duckietown platform as well as on the cloud for simulation.
-Base Docker container images will be provided and distributed via [Docker HUB][dockerhub].
+We use Docker containers to package, deploy, and run the applications on the physical Duckietown platform as well as on the cloud for simulation.
+Base Docker container images are provided and distributed via [Docker HUB][dockerhub].

 [dockerhub]: https://hub.docker.com/r/duckietown/

-A *Challenges Server* server will be used to collect and queue all submitted programs.
-The *simulation evaluation agents* will execute each queued program as they become available.
+A *Challenges Server* server is used to collect and queue all submitted programs.
+The *simulation evaluation agents* execute each queued program as they become available.
 Submissions that pass the simulation environment will be queued for execution in the robotariums.

 <!-- <div figure-id="fig:dockerflow">
 \input{dockerflow.tex}